US stocks to begin week in the red on trade concerns

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In Europe on Monday, London's FTSE was lower by 0.6 percent, Germany's DAX slipped 0.2 percent and France's CAC was little changed.
+In Europe on Monday, London's FTSE was lower by 0.6 percent, Germany's DAX slipped 0.3 percent and France's CAC was off 0.1 percent.

 The Associated Press contributed to this article.